gphart1972/unattended-debian-11-8-USB-installer/README.md

 ```bash
 mkdir unattended
 ```
-Then chane to that directory.
+Then change to that directory.
 ```bash
 cd ~/unattended
 ```